2024 Sep. 07 – Sep. 14, Celestyal Journey. 7 days Greek Islands

 We were wondering what the dress code would be as the company advised Jackets in the evening for men and something nice for the ladies.
 On board this was changed to a shirt and/or a jacket.
 No shorts no tank tops.
 But polo’s seem to be counted as a shirt.
 In general this was not much enforced and it was T shirts galore in the main- dining room and even a few shorts slipped in.
 Iraklion night was “elegant night” with a call of the photographers for formal photos.
 No formal people observed but we saw a few more gentlemen in jackets.

 With people embarking and disembarking every day, either going home or coming from home, or going to causal beach holidays, I do not think that a dress code will ever be possible.
-But controlling the worst excesses in noncompliance seems to work and it was nowhere any embarrassing scenes.
+But controlling the worst excesses in noncompliance seems to work and there were nowhere any embarrassing scenes.

 Boat drill is still very old-fashioned.
 All lining up at the boat station with lifejackets on, waiting to be checked off.
 Then the announcement came that the staff captain was “going to inspect all the boat stations”.
 This took a while and in the mean time we were standing in the sun and heat.
 Then he came by followed by the safety officer and a Jr. Navigator.
 All Friendly smiling, but not looking or inspecting anything.
 Plenty Loose straps, wrong lifejacket wearing, or pax. not properly lined up, all on full view with the boat crew not having done anything.
 But Father Goose and his two ducklings just marched on.
 Once he reached the last lifeboat it was all over.
 I wonder how many guests will have remembered anything of this drill except for the warm wait for “The Staff Captain”.
 It looked more like an ego trip.
 I was not impressed.